Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    cidr_block = var.cidr_block
  }
 ```
-You can refer this document for VPC Resource

-Terraform AWS VPC Resource

-Now, create a variables.tf file for defining variables and a variables.tfvars file to declare them.
+3] Now, create a variables.tf file for defining variables and a variables.tfvars file to declare them.
 These two files will contain all the variables needed for our project, and I will add content to them in further steps as required.
 variables.tf

 ```
  variable "cidr_block" {